CHANGE MAKERS

 Marsha Forest

-Marsha Forest was a relentless life long advocate for Inclusion.
-Marsha rpent her life teaching and supporting families and educators to create inclusion for all.
-She met Judith Snow and Jack Pearpoint (who she married).
+Marsha Forest was a relentless, lifelong advocate for Inclusion.
+Marsha spent her life teaching and supporting families and educators to create inclusion for all.
+She met Judith Snow and Jack Pearpoint (whom she married).
 The result was the Circle of Friends, and then the MAPS process and later PATH – conversational approaches to reveal and nurture the gifts and capacities in every person – no exceptions.
-Marsha was the founding mother of the Summer Institutes at McGill and later Toronto.
+Marsha was the founding mother of the Summer Institutes at McGill and, later, at Toronto.
 The impact was global.
-Marsha passed in 2000 after a 12 year battle with cancer.
+Marsha passed away in 2000 after a 12-year battle with cancer.

 This video, facilitated by Marsha Forest and Jack Pearpoint, explores the PATH process, a creative...